avaframe/AvaFrame/docs/installation.rst

 * seaborn
 * pytest

-If you are working on Linux, we suggest to work with conda (which you can install following `these instructions <https://docs.anaconda.com/anaconda/install/linux/>`_) and work in a specific avaframe environment.
+If you are working on Linux, we suggest to work with anaconda (which you can install following `these instructions <https://docs.anaconda.com/anaconda/install/linux/>`_) and work in a specific avaframe environment.
 Find out more about conda environments `here <https://conda.io/projects/conda/en/latest/user-guide/concepts/environments.html>`.

 First, create a new environment for avaframe::